apache/airflow/docs/apache-airflow/dag-serialization.rst

 are purged.

 .. note::
-  Since Airflow 2.0 DAG Serialization is strictly required and can not be turned off.
+  DAG Serialization is strictly required and can not be turned off from Airflow 2.0 onwards.

 Dag Serialization Settings